| Very important for Health.

 Evening primrose

+oil.
 This fatty liquid is extracted from the seeds of a yellow-flowering

 willow-family plant (oenothera biennis) that is a richly endowed source of